threefoldtech/info_grid/src/documentation/tfconnect/tfconnect_advanced.md

 ![farming_tf_wallet_10](./img/farming_tf_wallet_10.png)

-Finally, you will be asked to choose a 4-digit pin.
+Finally, you will be asked to choose a 4-digit PIN.
 This will be needed to use the ThreeFold Connect app.
-If you ever forget this 4-digit pin, you will need to recover your account from your 3bot name and your seed phrase.
+If you ever forget this 4-digit PIN, you will need to recover your account from your 3bot name and your seed phrase.
 You will need to confirm the new pin in the next step.

 ![farming_tf_wallet_11](./img/farming_tf_wallet_11.png)